spectrecoder/Webflow-Job-Board/README.md

 ## Backend and environment variables

 We created a light weight backend to serve up the content from Airtable.
-In order for this to work, you'll need to get a copy of the Airtable (ask Ben Parker), generate a [personal access token](https://airtable.com/developers/web/guides/personal-access-tokens) in Airtable (I used the scopes `data.records:read` and `schema.records.read`) and then in the root of your project create a `.env` file locally with the lines:
+In order for this to work, you'll need to get a copy of [the Airtable](https://airtable.com/shr7X55pL1X4yDXq7), generate a [personal access token](https://airtable.com/developers/web/guides/personal-access-tokens) in Airtable (I used the scopes `data.records:read` and `schema.records.read`) and then in the root of your project create a `.env` file locally with the lines:

 ```
 JOBS_KEY=YOURPERSONALACCESSTOKENHERE